 Sales and expenses denominated in foreign currencies are translated at average exchange rates in effect throughout the year.
-Foreign currency transaction gains and losses are included in other expense (income) in the statements of operations and comprehensive loss.
-Assets and liabilities of foreign operations are remeasured at period-end exchange rates with the impacts of foreign currency remeasurement recognized in other expense (income) in the statements of operations and comprehensive loss.
+Foreign currency transaction gains and losses are included in other (income) expense, net in the statements of operations and comprehensive loss.
+Assets and liabilities of foreign operations are remeasured at period-end exchange rates with the impacts of foreign currency remeasurement recognized in other (income) expense, net in the statements of operations and comprehensive loss.